L-Glutamine

 L-Glutamine and Leaky Gut

-Leaky Gut Syndrome is a condition where the lining of the intestines becomes more permeable, allowing toxins, bacteria, and undigested food particles to leak into the bloodstream.
-This can lead to inflammation, food sensitivities, and other health issues.
+Leaky gut syndrome, also known as increased intestinal permeability, occurs when the lining of the intestines becomes damaged and allows undigested food particles, toxins, and bacteria to leak into the bloodstream.
+This can lead to inflammation, food sensitivities, and various health issues.

 Supplements for Leaky Gut